 - Management of any underlying cause.

-- Although some drugs seem to have significant effects on symptoms and exercise tolerance in the short term, there is little useful information on their effect on long-term survival in this devastating illness, an issue that future trial designs will have to address.
+- Although some drugs seem to have significant effects on symptoms and exercise tolerance in the short term, the evidence available suggests they have little effect on long-term survival.

 - Atrial septostomy is a palliative procedure that may provide some benefit to patients whose condition is deteriorating.